Visionary Keynotes

 HEATHER CLARK, CMO, SickKids Foundation

-Heather Clark joined SickKids Foundation in January 2016.
-In her role as Chief Marketing Officer, Heather is responsible for driving innovation and growing the direct and digital marketing portfolio to increase fundraising revenue.
-Heather is an accomplished senior marketer with experience in B2B and B2C marketing, including brand strategy, mass media advertising, digital marketing and direct marketing.
-She has a proven track record of developing and implementing customer-centric solutions with ROI-driven business models for some of the world’s biggest brands, such as Chatelaine, Coca-Cola, FedEx, Joe Fresh, Maclean’s, Tim Hortons and Today’s Parent.
+Heather Clark is Chief Marketing Officer and is responsible for all aspects of SickKids Foundation’s marketing and communications efforts, including mass audience revenue.
+She joined SickKids in 2016 and was named Chief Marketing Officer in October 2022.
+Throughout her career, Heather has worked on global brands such as Apple, Coca-Cola, FedEx, Joe Fresh, Nike and Tim Hortons.
+She has a proven track record of developing and implementing customer-centric solutions with ROI-driven business models and has earned a reputation for strategic planning with a hyper-focus on growth.
 Heather graduated from the University of Guelph with an Honours Bachelor of Commerce degree in Marketing Management.
-She is an award-winning marketer, developing the strategies for twelve different campaigns that have gone on to win top awards for achieving results.
-She has been recognized by Marketing Magazine as “one to watch”, and she was the chosen alumnus to provide the keynote speech at the University of Guelph President’s Welcome, Class of 2010.
+She is an award-winning marketer and has been recognized by Marketing Magazine as one to watch.
 In her spare time, Heather writes fiction.
 She is the bestselling author of two novels, Chai Tea Sunday and Elephant in the Sky.
 Heather also enjoys travelling, SCUBA diving and reading, but her greatest joy comes from spending time with her husband and three children.

 Meghan Kelly, Director of Brand & Donor Engagement, CAMH Foundation.